Press Release from the Physicians of Comox Valley Division of Family Practice

 Message from Dr. Sharmeen Mazaheri MD to her Patients

-Please note: I will continue to provide regular and consultation-based gender affirming care for all transgender and gender diverse youth and adults.
+Please note: I am continuing to provide regular and consultation-based gender affirming care for all transgender and gender diverse youth and adults.
 This includes access to hormone and surgical assessments, ongoing hormone management, and assessment for puberty blockers.
 My hope will be to expand my transgender care telehealth hours as well for patients from out of town who access my care in this way.

 Sincerely, Sharmeen Mazaheri MD CCFP